CRANN Secures Leading Role in €1 Billion Graphene Research Project

 “I am delighted to see that the Commission has established a research flagship of such ambition, scale and potential.
 The fact that Ireland is at the very core of this project, the largest ever research project in the history of the EU, is evidence of the tremendous esteem in which our scientific researchers are held and of the direct relevance of their work to Europe’s enterprise and societal development,” the Minister added.

-Professor Mark Ferguson, Director General of SFI, said, “The European Commission has likened the scale of the Graphene Flagship to the USA Man on the Moon project in the 1960s or the Human Genome project in the 1990s.
-That CRANN is selected for such a prestigious role in this Flagship is a not only real validation of the excellent research that the Investigators there are carrying out, but it is proof that funding committed from industry and Government to nanoscience innovation has practical impact.
+Professor Mark Ferguson, Director General of SFI, said, “The European Commission has likened the scale of the Graphene Flagship to the USA Man on the Moon project in the 1960s or the Human Genome Project in the 1990s.
+That CRANN is selected for such a prestigious role in this Flagship is a not only real validation of the excellent research that the Investigators there are carrying out, but it is proof that funding committed from industry and Government to nanoscience innovation has a practical impact.
 I must commend Professor Coleman and his team on their success and look forward to the exciting first phase of the project.”